+4 sem. hrs.
+Prereq.: SOCI 101.
 Introduces methods and strategies used in research in the social sciences.
 Teaches responsible consumption of social science research and presents the logic and skills of social research methods.
 Emphasizes the nature of inquiry and the relationship between theory and research.
 Includes social research ethics and an introduction to data analysis using computers in research.
 Previous courses in statistics or computers not required.
 Leiter, Sandoval Girõn.

-SOCI 241 Sociology of Health (F-1,2; S-1)
+SOCI 241 Health, Illness and Society (F-1,2; S-1)

-Introduces the field of medical sociology.
-Emphasizes social determinants of physical and mental health, cross-cultural experiences of illness, the nature of health professions, and the organization of medical care.
-Pays special attention to contemporary health care issues, including the dynamics of sexism and racism, financing health care, and alternative healing and health care systems.
-Borges, Leiter.
+Emphasizes social determinants of physical and mental health and cross-cultural experiences of illness and seeking care.
+Pays special attention to contemporary health care issues, including the unequal distribution of health and illness in population health and health social movements as agents for change.
+Leiter.